t4rra/CCStopper/README.md

 <details>
 <summary>Q: It asks for administrator permissions?</summary>
 <br>
-A: This script needs those permissions to stop Adobe from running in the background and to delete the AdobeGCClient folder.
+A: This script needs those permissions to modify files and settings.
 The full source code of this script is available in this repository for auditing.</details>

 <br>